invictatouch/website/content/honours.md

 # Invicta Touch Honour Roll

-The following Invicta Touch and Canterbury Touch players and referees, past and present, have represented their country in FIT-sanctioned international tournaments or test matches.
+The following Invicta Touch players and referees, past and present, have represented their country in FIT-sanctioned international tournaments or test matches.